MezohDeveloper/MezBot/README.md

 - sqlite3

 ## Author ##
-SootBot is developed and maintained by the community.
+MezBot is developed and maintained by the community.